gwu-libraries/social-feed-manager/docs/supervisor_and_streams.rst

 Streamsample setup
 ------------------
-By Default, a template streamsample configuration file "streamsample.conf.template" is present in SFM, this can be used to set up the configuration file for streamsmaple subprocess ``supervisor.d/streamsample.conf``
+A template streamsample configuration file "streamsample.conf.template" is included in the SFM distribution.
+To set up a streamsample process managed by
+supervisor:

-* browse to the supervisord.d directory:
+Browse to the supervisord.d directory and copy streamsample.conf.template to streamsample.conf

 .. code-block:: none

    $ cd sfm/sfm/supervisor.d
    $ cp streamsample.conf.template streamsample.conf

-and edit streamsample.conf to use the path to your sfm project, the value of the PATH environment variable set within your virtualenv, and to use your preferred system user account (to avoid having  the output files owned by root).
+Edit streamsample.conf to use the path to your sfm project, the value of the PATH environment variable set within your virtualenv, and to use your preferred system user account (to avoid having the output files owned by root).

-* to verify that supervisord detected the new configuration file and has started the process, run supervisorctl:
+To have supervisor refresh its list of configuration files and start the streamsample process, first run supervisorctl:

 .. code-block:: none

      $ sudo supervisorctl

-* if you don't see a line that reads something like:
+If you don't see a line that reads something like:

        streamsample                     RUNNING    pid 889, uptime 21:45:25